Smoky red pepper vegan cheddar cheese. Firm and sliceable and totally delicious on crackers or sandwiches or grated on pizza.

 Can I mash it?
 Yes, it’s soft enough to mash over your cracker if you like it mashed.
 It’s soft enough to mash while still also being firm enough to grate.
 It’s good stuff.

 Keep it covered in the fridge and consume within a week.
+It’s also freezer friendly for up to 3 months.
+The texture may change slightly after thawing.
+Thaw it in the fridge.

 - Vegan Mozzarella